Cargill: Oceania

+South Asia

 India

-Starting operations in 1987, Cargill now has a foods business unit called Cargill Foods India which processes, refines and markets a wide range of both indigenous and imported edible oils, fats and blends to the food industry including Sweekar, Nature Fresh, Gemini, Rath and Shakti brands of edible oil.
+Starting operations in 1987, Cargill had a foods business unit called Cargill Foods India which processes, refines and markets a wide range of both indigenous and imported edible oils, fats and blends to the food industry including Sweekar, Nature Fresh, Gemini, Rath and Shakti brands of edible oil.
 In 2012 it launched Chakki Fresh Atta in India under the brand name "Sampoorna".
 Its customers are in the retail, food service sector and beverage industry.

 Apart from sugar and cotton, Cargill India is also one of India's largest originators and marketers of food and coarse grains.
 It has its own Trade and Structured Finance arm, which also operates the Cargill Capital and Financial Services India Private Limited.
 Its Cargill Energy, Transport and Metals BU is active across ocean freight, coal, iron ore and steel trading.
 It bought Sunflower Oil Brand From Wipro In December 2012.

 After the government of India, Cargill is India's second-largest buyer of food grain.
 It has been buying grains and oilseeds in India since 1998.
 It also has the largest producer of potash, Mosaic.